Award of Excellence in Reproductive Medicine

 - Acted as editor or in another capacity (i.e. reviewer) in scholarly publications.

 - Taught students of various levels and/or helped to develop and provide CME/CPD.

-There is a formal call for nominations every year, closing on May 12th, to assist the Awards Committees with formulating their recommendations in time for presentation of the awards at the Annual Meeting.
+There is a formal call for nominations every year to assist the Awards Committees with formulating their recommendations in time for presentation of the awards at the Annual Meeting.

 - The nominator and the seconder must be CFAS members in good standing and must provide the following:

 - A brief summary, biography or résumé about the candidate.

 - Evidence of the candidate’s eligibility in the form of testimonials, evaluations, assessments, descriptive materials and/or other documents.

 - Letters of support from colleagues and the public may be included.